cultuurnet/puppet-jira/README.md

 * JIRA requires a Java Developers Kit (JDK) or Java Run-time Environment (JRE) platform to be installed on your server's operating system.
 Oracle JDK / JRE (formerly Sun JDK / JRE) versions 8 (and 11 since JIRA 8.2) are currently supported by Atlassian.
-OpenJDK version 8 (and 11 since JIRA 8.2) are supported as well - Atlassian recommends to use AdoptOpenJDK to get better support
+OpenJDK version 8 (11 since JIRA 8.2, 17 since JIRA 9.5) are supported as well - Atlassian recommends to use AdoptOpenJDK to get better support

 * JIRA requires a relational database to store its issue data.
 This module